rails/rails/guides/source/getting_started.md

 ### Setting the Application Home Page

-Now that we have made the controller and view, we need to tell Rails when we want Hello Rails! to show up.
+Now that we have made the controller and view, we need to tell Rails when we want `Hello, Rails!` to show up.
 In our case, we want it to show up when we navigate to the root URL of our site, <http://localhost:3000>.
 At the moment, "Welcome Aboard" is occupying that spot.